rdezwart/rdezwart/README.md

 ## Links

-You've found my GitHub, but I also have a [LinkedIn](https://www.linkedin.com/in/rdezwart/) and an [old portfolio from 2019](https://robindezwart.com/).
+You've found my GitHub, but I also have a [LinkedIn](https://www.linkedin.com/in/rdezwart/) and an [old portfolio from 2019](https://robindezwart.com/) (best viewed on desktop).